-Angiogram
+Angiogram Procedure

 Types of Angiograms

-• Pulmonary angiogram: used to visualize the blood vessels in the lungs and diagnose conditions such as pulmonary embolism.
+• Pulmonary angiogram: used to visualize the blood vessels in the lungs and diagnose conditions such as pulmonary embolism

-The procedure typically involves the following steps:
+The angiogram procedure typically involves the following steps:

-2. A catheter (a thin, flexible tube) is inserted into the blood vessel and guided through the bloodstream to the area of interest.
+2. A small incision is made in the skin, and a catheter (a thin, flexible tube) is inserted into the blood vessel

 Risks and Complications

-• Bleeding or bruising at the injection site
+• Bleeding or hematoma at the catheter insertion site

 • Allergic reaction to the contrast agent